electionscience/approval.vote-legacy/1-voters.md

 ## What is Approval Voting?

-Approval Voting allows you to check multiple candiates on a ballot.
+Approval Voting allows you to check multiple candidates on a ballot.
 Imagine if somebody in the current method votes for Nader *and* Bush, then their vote is discarded as an illegal "overvote" and not counted.
 With Approval Voting, overvotes are legal and _all votes are counted_.

 Rather than "Pick One" you can "Pick Many" so that you can nominate the representatives that you feel share your values best.
 The candidate with the most votes across all the ballots win - just like the existing method.